igmacs/sofa-away/README.md

 desk, in different annoying ways.
 I saw that there are good BLE libraries in Rust, so I used this as a excuse to learn the language and do my first project in it.

+## Usage

+To invoke manually, just run `cargo run -- <BEACON_MAC_ADDRESS>`.
+Later we will add instructions for always having it running automatically in the background